-At the beginning, localization may look like a mountain of a task.
-Christina, how do you begin to tackle what to prioritize first to cater for consistency throughout the localization process?
+Chrsitina, at first, localization can often look like a mountain of a task.
+How do you begin to tackle what to prioritize first to cater for consistency throughout the localization process?

 No matter how you flip the coin, consistency already starts in the development phase when developers craft the translation keys for the UI texts.
 Translation keys have corresponding values for each of the available languages, and these values are stored as translations in individual locale files.
 Imagine those keys as placeholders for the localized UI texts within the code.
 This way, several locales can be supported without the need to adapt the code for each of them.

-Many software localization tools display keys quite prominently in their UIs.
-That’s why meaningful translation keys can be used for context information in case screenshots or an In-Context Editor are not available.
+Many localization tools display keys quite prominently in their UIs.
+That’s why meaningful translation keys can be used for context information in case screenshots or an in-context editor are not available.
 Allow me to make that clear with an example:

 categoryList.create are keys that can both be used as a placeholder for the same UI text.
 However, the first one gives way more context information, such as the view we’re dealing with and that it’s a button label.